symfony/symfony-docs/quick_tour/the_big_picture.rst

 To make the production environment as fast as possible, Symfony2 maintains a cache under the ``app/cache/`` directory.
 When you make changes to the code or configuration, you need to manually remove the cached files.
-The development front controller (``app_dev.php``) does not use this cache and your changes appear immediately, thus is recommended when working on a project.
+When developing your application, you should use the development front controller (``app_dev.php``), which does not use the cache.
+When using the development front controller, your changes will appear immediately.

 Final Thoughts
 --------------